bangyen/esolangs/README.md

 -   [dotlang](https://esolangs.org/wiki/Dotlang) (120 lines)

 ## Notes
-For circlefuck, the `narcissist` program is the only program for which the interpreter doesn't work.
+-   For circlefuck, the `narcissist` program is the only program for which the interpreter doesn't work.
 The extended `quine` program doesn't work because it modifies a `+` symbol, causing it to increment incorrectly.

+-   For dotlang, the interpreter skips over strings and warp names after parsing them, so printing a string with spaces is possible.
+If this additional feature seems to be a negative rather than a positive, feel free to create an issue.